Last updated on November 27, 2019 at 08:37

 Dihydrocodeine and ethylmorphine are used similarly as codeine (for mild pain and as cough suppressants).

-Oxycodone is used similarly to morphine.
+Oxycodone is used similarly to morphine, for severe acute and cancer-related pain.

 Alfentanil has similar potency as fentanyl, but shorter duration of action.